 London is a very crowded city and living in such a limited space with little distance from one another, I am interested in how different kinds of people maintain their individuality or even uniqueness.
 In the meanwhile, the issue of how cultures conserve their own characteristics and independence in such a dynamic city is rather fascinating for me.

 I am particularly intrigued by Adrian Ghenie’s paintings, which portray a sense of mystery and tension.
 The unique form which he uses to communicate history and subject matter in his painting is what has attracted me to his work.
 Hunting for the demon within the western modern history is always the content.

 By showing the important clues, his paintings help the audience to dig out the buried history.
 He is not a cold bystander.
 Dissatisfaction with the evil reality of the past is hidden in his paintings.

 I am focusing on the exploration of composition and narrowing the content which is the livelihood of Chinese residents in London.
 Especially being Chinese, has raised my awareness of the conflict between Eastern and Western culture.
 The main issue I am discussing is the feelings of disappointment among Chinese people in the UK and the contrast between expectation and reality.
 Films and books, for example, Ghosts 2006, a film based on the 2004 Morecambe Bay cockling disaster and Chinese Whispers: The True Story Behind Britain’s Hidden Army of Labour by Hsiao-Hung Pai, which is about the lives of Chinese migrant workers in the UK, have a great impact on my works.

 I have been experimenting with the concept of storytelling by altering the composition into different shapes and forms within their own space.
 However, by briefly outlining the figure it limits the information allowing the audience to create their own links between the space and it gives them a chance to create their own narrative.

-- Since 2017 I am studying MA Fine art at the Chelsea college of arts, which is part of University of the Arts London.
+- From 2017 to 2018, I studied MA Fine art at the Chelsea college of arts, which is part of University of the Arts London.